-We are also subject to the General Data Protection Regulation ("GDPR"), as well as its implementing legislation in the EU member states.
-The GDPR implements stringent operational requirements regarding, among others, data use, sharing and processing, data breach notifications, data subject rights, and cross-border data transfers for entities collecting and/or processing personal data of EU residents and imposes significant penalties for non-compliance (up to EUR 20 million or up to 4% of the total worldwide annual turnover of the preceding financial year, whichever is higher).
-We are subject to a similar legal regime in the United Kingdom under the UK GDPR, which, together with the amended UK Data Protection Act 2018, retains the GDPR in UK national law.
-The UK GDPR mirrors the fines under the GDPR.
+We are also subject to the General Data Protection Regulation ("GDPR"), as well as its implementing legislation in the European Union member states.
+The GDPR implements stringent operational requirements regarding, among others, data use, sharing and processing, data breach notifications, data subject rights, and cross-border data transfers for entities collecting and/or processing personal data of European Union residents and imposes significant penalties for non-compliance (up to EUR 20 million or up to 4% of the total worldwide annual turnover of the preceding financial year, whichever is higher).
+We will be subject to a similar legal regime in the United Kingdom following the end of the transition period following its departure from the European Union on December 31, 2020.
 The United Kingdom may also implement new or amended data protection legislation.
 We are also subject to Directive 2002/58 of the European Parliament on Privacy and Electronic Communications (the "ePrivacy Directive"), which requires entities to obtain informed and freely given consent for the placement of cookies and similar technologies on a user's device and imposes restrictions on electronic marketing.
 We are also subject to Lei Geral de Proteção de Dados, which imposes similar requirements to the GDPR on the collection and processing of data of Brazilian residents.
 We are also subject to the California Consumer Privacy Act ("CCPA"), which imposes heightened transparency obligations, creates new data privacy rights for California residents, and carries significant enforcement penalties for non-compliance (up to \$7,500 per intentional violation and \$2,500 per other violation) as well as a private right of action for certain data breaches (\$750 per incident, per consumer or actual damages, whichever is greater).
 We will also be subject to the California Privacy Rights Act ("CPRA"), which was passed into law on November 3, 2020 but which will not take substantial effect until January 1, 2023.
 Similar laws coming into effect in U.S. states, adoption of a comprehensive U.S. federal data privacy law, and new legislation in international jurisdictions may continue to change the data protection landscape globally and could result in us expending considerable resources to meet these requirements.
 See "Risk Factors-Risks Related to our Business and Industry-We are subject to stringent and changing laws, regulations, standards and contractual obligations related to privacy, data protection, and data security.
-Our actual or perceived failure to comply with such obligations could harm our business.'
+Our actual or perceived failure to comply with such obligations could harm our business."